Testimonials are the most powerful marketing and sales tool.

 It allows you to:

-1. Import reviews and testimonials from the biggest review sites (Capterra, Trustpilot, Yelp, G2, and Google)
+- Import reviews and testimonials from the biggest review sites (Capterra, Trustpilot, Yelp, G2, Google, and more)

-However, let’s look at the details of the different ways of getting those customer stories for your use in case you want to choose to everything on your own without a great testimonial tool.
+Next, let’s look at the details of the different ways of getting those customer stories.

 Look for Existing Testimonials